 San Francisco Earthquake and Fire Snapshots: The Fire

-As the fire spread, people were rushing to get out on time.
-Charles Kendrick, a local businessman remembered walking near a pile of rubble and hearing distant voices calling for help.
-He stopped with a few others and attempted to clear the broken peices and save the trapped survivors.
-After a while it became clear that the prisoners were buried too deeply and the fire would soon engulf anyone who stayed to help.
+As the fire spread, people rushed to get out in time.
+Charles Kendrick, a local businessman, remembered walking near a pile of rubble and hearing distant voices calling for help.
+He stopped with a few others and attempted to clear the broken pieces and save the trapped survivors.
+After a while, it became clear that the prisoners were buried too deeply and the fire would soon engulf anyone who stayed to help.
 One by one, the helpers abandoned the pile of bricks, and those imprisoned inside.

 “About a week later I passed this spot again,” Kendrick wrote, “and all that was visible was the deep basement; the wooden ruins of the building had been entirely consumed.
 The poor souls who were caught in them must have died agonizing deaths.”